open-craft/opencraft/documentation/installation.md

 reflected inside the virtual machine automatically.

 Vagrant will map port 5000 inside the virtual machine to port 5000 on the host.
-Once you have set everything up you will be able to access the development server at http://localhost:5000/ using your web browser.
+Once you have set everything up, you will be able to access the development server at http://localhost:5000/ using your web browser.

 ### Local installation (skip this if using Vagrant)